mconsta000/challenge_calc/README.md

 #### party add <level>

-adds a character level to the party
+adds a character level to the calculation

 #### party remove <level>

-removes a character level from the party
+removes a character level from the calculationp

 #### party list